AMREF Health Africa

 - £3000 to support clinical outreach for Fistula repair in Kenya and Uganda

 - £3200 for the training of two African midwives by 2015

 - £1600 for the training of one African midwife

 - £1000 for the purchase of 50 bicycles for midwives

 - £2750 for a Medical Laboratory Practices and Management Course

 - £2000 for a Malaria Mocroscopics Course

-Please help ensure the continuance of this valuable link by donating to the Wolfson/AMREF fund if you have not already done so in this academic year.
-Please contact Jan Scriven, who will be pleased to help.
+Please help ensure the continuance of this valuable link by supporting our annual battels appeal (see below).
 Your gift will help improve healthcare in Africa, and demonstrate Wolfson's continuing concern for others.

 16 September 2020Wolfson installs new sculpture by artist Rob Ward